Bedtime Battles in Babies and Toddlers

 The more a child is separated from us during the day, the more frantically they might be seeking that connection when we are together.
 For lots of us though, if we work all day we are only seeing our children for a couple of hours in the evening.
 The rush of dinner and all the household chores can make it seem impossible to really connect with our child They can sense this and it sends them into full alarm when we separate at bedtime.
 In the evening, try and be really intentional with connecting with your little one so that they can have a full “connection cup” come bed time.

-But, what are some things I can do to help with bedtime separation anxiety in toddlers and young children?
+some things to do to help with bedtime separation anxiety in toddlers and young children

 It is super important to remain CALM and fill up your child’s cup with connection instead of rushing, getting flustered, or focusing on the separation.
 Remember, ABC for your nighttime routine to go more smoothly: